 It includes a compass, battery box, fly lead and instructions.

-The Teleco meter.
-Low cost meter that identifies the satellite.
+The Primesat SF500. and Primesat SF3000. low cost meters which identifie the satellite.
 Ideal for the caravaner

-The Sam-Lite meter. another low cost meter that identifies the satellite with many professional features.
+The Primesat FS700. another low cost pro meter which identifies the satellite with many professional features.

 Again ideal for the caravaner

-The Satcatcher meter.
+The Primesat pr8000.
 This very high quality meter identifies the satellites, has a built in

 TV, built in spectrum analyzer information, video output and easy flexible updating.